awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-security.png)

 A \- Greengrass service role
 A customer\-created IAM role that allows AWS IoT Greengrass access to your AWS IoT, Lambda, and other AWS resources\.
+For more information, see [Greengrass Service Role](service-role.md)\.

 B \- Core device certificate
 An X\.509 certificate used to authenticate an AWS IoT Greengrass core\.